Today’s Reality: Continuous Security & Compliance

 The Need to shift from Incident Security to Continuous Security

-Compliance with industry regulations alone cannot protect businesses from security breaches.
-Changes in the cloud infrastructure are rapid, so an automatic and sustainable approach to cloud security must be in place.
+Compliance through industry regulations alone cannot protect businesses from security breaches.
+Changes in the cloud infrastructure are rapid, so an automatic and sustainable approach to ensure cloud security must be in place.

-Think the first responder on your network device receives an instant warning about new vulnerabilities, and how to fix them.
-This is called “continuous security”, and it has a significant increase in the security of your network.
+Imagine, the first responder on your network security team receives a warning about new vulnerabilities in the environment right away and procedures on how to fix them.
+This is called “continuous security” which act as a resilient barrier to your agile environment.

 Here are some reasons why Continuous Security is essential

 - Dynamic implementation requires continuous security in the cloud

 - Multiple services and configuration require continuous security

 - Some systems use the cloud and therefore require centralized security

 Continuous security is an ongoing process that configures and manages security controls.
 Regulatory standards for respective industries, prescribe recommendations for safeguarding data and improving information security management.
 By ensuring this, security compliance act as a “preventive security measure” for any business.